jmrossy/Node-Express-3-Html5-Boilerplate/README.md

-#Node Express Server with HTML5 + Hogan Boilerplate
+#Node.JS Server using Express3, Hogan JS, HTML5 Boilerplate
 Herein is a simple boilerplate Node.JS project.
 It's been configured with the following modules
 * Express 3 for running the server
 * Hogan-Express for it's HTML template engine